ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-And the ask here would be to augment all arrays in each `args` with the arguments from respective `Func`:
+And the ask here would be to extend all arrays in each `args` with the arguments from the respective `Func`:
 ```bash
 bash $ <<<$JSN jtc -w'[:][args]' -u'[:][Func]<(\w+)[ +*]+(\w+)>R[-1][args]' -T'[{}, {{$1}}, {{$2}}]'
 [